dotnet/docs/includes/core-changes/serialization/5.0/non-public-parameterless-constructors-not-used-for-deserialization.md

 #### Change description

-On .NET Core 3.0 and 3.1, internal and private constructors can be used for deserialization.
-On .NET Standard 2.0 and 2.1, internal and private constructors are not allowed, and a <xref:System.MissingMethodException> is thrown if no public, parameterless constructor is defined.
+The standalone [System.Text.Json NuGet packages](https://www.nuget.org/packages/System.Text.Json/) that support .NET Standard 2.0 and higher, that is, versions 4.6.0-4.7.2, behave inconsistently with the built-in behavior on .NET Core 3.0 and 3.1.
+On .NET Core 3.x, internal and private constructors can be used for deserialization.
+In the standalone packages, non-public constructors are not allowed, and a <xref:System.MissingMethodException> is thrown if no public, parameterless constructor is defined.

-Starting in .NET 5.0, non-public constructors, including parameterless constructors, are ignored by the serializer by default.
+Starting with .NET 5.0 and System.Text.Json NuGet package 5.0.0, the behavior is consistent between the NuGet package and the built-in APIs.
+Non-public constructors, including parameterless constructors, are ignored by the serializer by default.
 The serializer uses one of the following constructors for deserialization:

 - Public constructor annotated with <xref:System.Text.Json.Serialization.JsonConstructorAttribute>.
 - Public parameterless constructor.